samccauley/addon-hassiogooglebackup/README.md

     7. You should be presented with a message indicating **authorization received**.
 4. This completes the authorization step!
 You're now ready to begin using the `doBackup` Service as described below.

-## Calling the `doBackup` Service
+## Calling the `doBackup` Operation
-Backups are performed by calling the `doBackup` service exposed by this add-on.
+Backups are performed by calling the `doBackup` service operation exposed by this add-on.
 When you start this add-on, the service becomes available on the Host Port that you've configured this add-on to use.

-The `doBackup` service does not require any arguments.
+The `doBackup` service operation does not require any arguments.
 It gets the information it needs from the [Configuration Options](#Configuration-Options) and from your having completed the [authorization process described above](#Authorizing-this-Add-On-to-Upload-to-Google-Drive).

-You call the service by simply performing a GET against this URI (in fact, you can just click this link):
+You call the doBackup service operation by simply performing a GET against this URI (in fact, you can just click this link):
 ```
     http://<YOUR_HASSIO_HOST>:<HOST_PORT>/gb/doBackup
 ```
 Substitute in your hass[]().io host name (usually `hassio.local`) and the Host Port number you've configured for this add-on.

-The `doBackup` service will respond with JSON reminding you of the configuration settings that it used and indicating:
+The `doBackup` service operation will respond with JSON reminding you of the configuration settings that it used and indicating:
 - the time the backup operation began, in ISO 8601 format.
-- how many files were found using the `copyFromFilter`
+- how many files were found using the `fromPattern`
 - how many of those files had alredy been backed up to your Google Drive and were therfore skipped this time
-- how many files the `doBackup` service actually backed up during this run
+- how many files the `doBackup` service operation actually backed up during this run
 - how many old files were purged (deleted) from the source location
 - how many old files were purged (deleted) from the target Google Drive folder.